 3. For a deeper clean, leave the vinegar and water solution on the bath for 15 minutes before wiping away.

-How to clean a bath with bicarbonate of soda
+How to clean a bathtub with bicarbonate of soda

-This is another cheap, easy and environmentally friendly way to clean your bath.
+This is another cheap, easy and environmentally friendly way to clean a bathtub.
 It is perfect for unclogging the drain, getting rid of unpleasant smells and removing any gunk.

 1. For stubborn stains sprinkle baking soda around your bath and then spray your vinegar and water solution over the top of the bicarb.